cyphernom/BitcoinExchangeRateModel/README.md

 Below we see some regression diagnostics along with the regression itself.

-Figure 4 — regression diagnostics of the base model.

-We can see that the residuals are looking a little skewed and there is some heteroskedasticity within the residuals.
+Diagnostics: We can see that the residuals are looking a little skewed and there is some heteroskedasticity within the residuals.
 The coefficient of determination, or r2 is very high, but that is to be expected given the momentum term.
 A better r2 is manually calculated by the sum square of the difference of the model to the untrained data.
 This can be achieved by the following code:

 ```
 \# Calculate the out-of-sample R-squared